 Once a new X-Cart version is released, upgrades to this version become available to existing X-Cart clients in two “waves”.
 By implementing the “waves”, we’re ensuring more thorough testing of the upgrade process.

 The first wave is the so-called Developer wave; this wave becomes available at the time of official X-Cart release announcement and is intended for X-Cart developers/early adopters.
-This wave allows 3rd party module developers to adapt their modules to the new X-Cart core; it also lets the tech-savvy X-Cart users to try the upgrade and make sure it does not cause issues in their specific store environment.
+This wave allows 3rd party addon developers to adapt their addons to the new X-Cart core; it also lets the tech-savvy X-Cart users to try the upgrade and make sure it does not cause issues in their specific store environment.

 The second wave is the Merchant wave; this wave typically becomes available in 2-7 days following the official release announcement and is intented for all X-Cart clients.

 The Developer wave provides access to the new X-Cart features earlier.
 However, upgrading in the Developer wave may be recommended only for users prepared to deal with upgrade issues, should any of such issues arise.

 By default, all new X-Cart installations are configured to get upgrades in the Merchant wave.
 If you need access to new X-Cart releases in the Developer wave, you can switch your Upgrade access level to Developer in the Upgrade options section of your store’s Admin area (System tools > Environment).